akashpawar6474/DSA-/README.md

 130. Reverse Words in a String III => String reverse simulation based problem with two pointers
 131. Number Complement => bit manipulation problem generate binary then flip bits then generate no
 132. Subsets II => VIMP followup question to subsets needs sorting and dup checkup(53rd problem of sde sheet)
-133.  can we make array in increasing order by at most 1 replacement => VIIMP asked in mazon 1st interview not able to solve edge case yet
+133. Non-decreasing Array => can we make array in increasing order by at most 1 replacement?
+VIIMP asked in mazon 1st interview not able to solve edge case yet
 134. Binary Tree to DLL => VIMP problem asked in mamazon with inplace no extraa space for list GFG (VIMP)
 135. Populating Next Right Pointers in Each Node => vimp level order problem but can be optimized in space using two pointers as it is PBT
 136. Permutation in String => Standard sliding window problem Vimp problem(150th problem of sde sheet)